altmp/altv-docs/articles/changelogs/upcoming.md

 > - cursor in iframe inputs wasnt visible
 > - scrolling in iframes
 > - rmlui clipboard
+> - blips & object are not destroyed on resource stop
 > ```

 ## Server